 Abby Sauer, RD, MPH, registered dietitian with Abbott, says "if you are looking for a bar to have as a snack, choose one that has at least 10 grams of protein to satisfy hunger and give you an energy boost."
-Something like a ZonePerfect nutrition bar is a great option — it contains between 10 and 15 grams of protein, depending on flavor, while ZonePerfect High Protein Bars contain 20 grams of protein.
+Something like a ZonePerfect nutrition bar is a great option — it contains between 10 and 15 grams of protein, depending on flavor.

 Calories from protein bars can be considered fuel, and the amount you need is dependent on many factors including your age, size and activity level.
 If you are working out vigorously your caloric needs are higher than if you are working in the office.
 A good rule of thumb is to choose snacks that have between 150 – 300 calories.

 A high-protein diet is great, but don't disregard other sources of nutrition.
 Fat is a necessary nutrient that aids in satiety, provides energy and helps the body build healthy cells and use vitamins and minerals.
 The key is to seek whole, natural sources like nuts and nut butters over processed trans fats like partially hydrogenated oils.

 A snack is about more than calories, carbs, protein, and fat.
 Check the nutrition label, paying close attention to whether or not there are essential nutrients like vitamin C, calcium, iron, and others.
 Then make sure your protein bar has a good balance of vitamin and minerals.